strvcom/android-chat-component/component_conversations.md

 # Conversation list

-Conversation list is a customizable component that displays conversations of the user and listens for realtime updates.
+Conversation list is a customizable component that displays conversations of a user and listens for realtime updates.

 ## How to use

-To make the component works correctly, you need to perform several steps.
+To make the component work correctly, you need to perform following steps.

 ### Add `ConversationRecyclerView` widget into your xml layout